craigcabrey/luminance/README.md

 ## Features

+*Note*: The application is not release quality at this time.
+You will encounter build issues, bugs, and incomplete or non-working features.
+That said, please feel free to create an issue with your problem and I will do my best to triage it.

-* Individually control lights (brightness, color, on/off)
+* Individually control lights (brightness, color, on/off, effects)
-* Individually control groups (brightness, color, on/off)
+* Manage and control individual groups (brightness, color, on/off, effects)
+* Create new and modify existing groups (stored on the bridge, not on your computer)
 * Bridge information and management (rescan for lights, check for updates)

 ## Getting Started